Skinah/IpCamera/README.md

 Areas the binding could be improved are:

 + Fixing any text that may be confusing in log output or in the User Interfaces.

-+ Automate the fetching of names for ONVIF presets.O
++ Automate the fetching of names for ONVIF presets.
 + 1 and 2 way audio.
 Keen to add this at some point for talking with people at my front door and baby monitor uses.
 Most likely only a few select brands of camera that have an API for doing this will get the ability.
 + Any of the API methods not implemented.
 + Any of the Onvif methods not implemented.